I-Corinthian/blink-core/doc/big_numbers.md

 ============

-This document describes the reinstatement of big number arithmetic into Bitcoin SV.
+This document describes the reinstatement of big number arithmetic into Blink SV.
 Big Number arithmetic will remove the current limit on the size of numbers in the Script language.
 Big number support will enable cryptographic functionality in Script.